Convergence of percolation on uniform quadrangulations with boundary to SLE$_{6}$ on $\sqrt{8/3}$-Liouville quantum gravity: Introduction

 One can also work with a quadrangulation of the sphere and consider the percolation exploration between two uniformly random marked vertices.
 In this case, the scaling limit will be whole-plane $\SLE_6$ on the Brownian map.
 To see this, one notes that if one explores the percolation exploration path for a little bit, then one ends up in the radial setting above.
 Since our scaling limit result only applies to free Boltzmann quadrangulations with simple boundary, without specified area, one needs to work with the free Boltzmann distribution on quadrangulations of the sphere (which is obtained from the free Boltzmann distribution on quadrangulations with simple boundary of perimeter~$2$ by identifying the boundary edges) in order for the unexplored regions to be free Boltzmann quadrangulations with simple boundary.
 This distribution, appropriately rescaled, converges vaguely to the infinite measure on doubly marked Brownian maps considered in~\cite{tbm-characterization}, where the area is sampled from the infinite measure $a^{-3/2} \,da$.

 It is also natural to ask for convergence of all of the interfaces on a free Boltzmann quadrangulation with simple boundary, rather than a single exploration path.
 In this setting, the scaling limit should be a free Boltzmann Brownian disk decorated by a CLE$_6$~\cite{shef-cle}.
-We expect that this convergence can be extracted from Theorem~\ref{thm-perc-conv} and the aforementioned radial variant by exploring the discrete interfaces via a discrete analog of the branching $\SLE_6$ process used to construct CLE$_6$ in~\cite{shef-cle}.
-Here one needs to use the relationship between the percolation exploration path and the percolation interface; see Section~\ref{sec-interface}.
+In the case of site percolation on a triangulation, this convergence is proven in~\cite{ghs-metric-peano} by exploring the discrete interfaces via a discrete analog of the branching $\SLE_6$ process used to construct CLE$_6$ in~\cite{shef-cle}, and then using the results of the present paper to show the convergence of this discrete branching process to its continuum analog.